 Illinois RiverWatch Offering Training Workshops for Volunteers Across the State

-ILLINOIS – The Illinois RiverWatch Network is offering Illinois residents the chance to train to
+The Illinois RiverWatch Network is offering Illinois residents the chance to train

-become citizen scientists and join the network of more than 750 volunteers throughout the state who
+to become citizen scientists and join a network of more than 750 volunteers throughout the state

 Get The Latest News!